 - Is the timeline feasible?

-- Do you have a vision of long-term growth?
+- Is there a vision for long-term growth?

-The overly ambitious timeframes could indicate unfounded expectations or false promises.
+Overly ambitious timeframes may indicate unrealistic expectations or false promises.

-Compare portions of the whitepaper to similar projects.
-Copying content implies the lack of originality, as well as the possibility of deceit.
+Compare sections of the whitepaper to similar projects.
+Copied content suggests lack of originality and potential deception.

 Unrealistic Promises